 Besides official restrictions on non-Islamic religious expression, Christians try to keep a low profile by self-censoring.
-It is usually male Christians who come under public scrutiny, since it is men who are visible in the public sphere and at the forefront of interaction with the authorities.
+Usually, male Christians come under public scrutiny, since it is men who are visible in the public sphere and at the forefront of interaction with the authorities.
 Converts risk domestic pressure; if discovered, families can threaten the removal of their wife and children.
 Christian men often become isolated; they are cut off from the Christian community and may lose their jobs.
-They may further face physical and psychological trauma, and family expulsion.
+They may face further physical and psychological trauma and family expulsion.

-- Denied access to social community/networks
+- Denied access to social community / networks

 - Denied inheritance or possessions

-- Economic harassment via work/job/business
+- Economic harassment via work / job / business

 - False charges

 - Forced out of home expulsion

-- Imprisonment by government
+- Imprisonment by the government

 - Violence physical

 - Violence psychological